Terms Of Business

 If the matter does not proceed (whether we are working on a fixed fee or not) we will submit a bill for the work done up to that point in the matter or transaction.
-The bill will be such sum as is reasonable having regard to the amount of work done, and will include other expenses we have paid or agreed to pay on your behalf, plus VAT where applicable.
-We do, however, offer an abortive transaction scheme to residential conveyancing clients only
+The bill will be such sum as is reasonable having regard to the amount of work done, and it will include other expenses we have paid or agreed to pay on your behalf, plus VAT where applicable.

 We have professional indemnity insurance giving cover for claims against the firm.
 Details of this insurance, including contact details of our insurer and the territorial coverage of the policy, can be inspected at our office or made available on request.

 Our liability for any negligence or breach of contract arising from your matter or transaction, including interest, legal costs and expenses, is limited to the amount for which we are required to be insured (except where such limitation is excluded by law) by the Solicitors’ Regulation Authority.
 The current limit which is so required is £3,000,000 per claim.
 If you are in any doubt as to whether such a limit is sufficient to cover your potential losses from any negligence or breach of contract on the part of Everys Solicitors LLP or its agents you should contact the person in charge of your matter immediately to discuss it with you.
 Agreeing a higher limit on our liability may result in us seeking an increase in our charges for handling your matter.